Lil Zay Osama

-Isaiah Dukes (born June 3, 1997), known professionally as Lil Zay Osama, is an American rapper.
+Isaiah Jaylaun Dukes (born June 3, 1997), known professionally as Lil Zay Osama, is an American rapper.
 His music, which he describes as "pain music", reflects his violent upbringing on the South Side of Chicago and explores subjects including grief, trauma and survival.

 Early life

-Osama was born and raised in Chicago, Illinois.
+Dukes was born on June 3, 1997, in Chicago.
 He lived at the Robert Taylor Homes in the Bronzeville neighborhood on the South Side until he was 10.
-His mother was the primary caretaker for Osama and his five siblings; although his parents did not formally separate until he was nine, his father was in and out of jail and rarely present.
+His mother was the primary caretaker for Dukes and his five siblings; although his parents did not formally separate until he was nine, his father was in and out of jail and rarely present.

 Career

-Inspired by his older brother, Osama began rapping when he was 8 and recording at 10.
+Inspired by his older brother, Dukes began rapping when he was 8 and recording at 10.
 At 12, simultaneous to the release of his first tracks and videos, he joined a gang.
 "Part of an emerging wave of MCs changing Chicago rap", he was initially associated with Chicago's drill scene.
 He used the name Lil Zay until 2010, when, as his gang-related activity ramped up, he was christened on the street as Lil Zay Osama.

-In 2015 Osama was shot in the chest, and while in the hospital, he was arrested on gun charges.
+In 2015, Dukes was shot in the chest, and while in the hospital, he was arrested on gun charges.
 At 16, he was sentenced to five years in a juvenile detention center.
 Committed to keeping away from the streets when he was freed, he focused on music for the duration of his incarceration, writing rap as well as songs influenced by pop and R&B.

-Osama's sentence was reduced to three years, and he was released in 2017.
+Dukes' sentence was reduced to three years, and he was released in 2017.
 At 19, he returned to the South Side with a "new style, a new perspective, and a new level of determination."
 In 2018, he put 8 new songs on SoundCloud, and in 2019, he released Hood Bible, a collection of 14 songs that came out one by one.
 Hood Bible included his first hit, "Changed Up".
 The video for "Changed Up" received more than 20 million views on YouTube over the course of several months.
 Pitchfork attributed Osama's success to "relatable struggles in his lyrics" and "a realness that resonated".

-In August 2019, Osama signed with Warner Records.
+In August 2019, Dukes signed with Warner Records.
 Among other songs, he has since released "Like a Pimp", a collaboration with Stunna 4 Vegas, "Rumors", "Ride 4 Me" featuring Jackboy and "61st to 64th".
 His mixtape, Trench Baby, was released on February 19, 2021.

-His second mixtape, Trench Baby 2, was released on November 12, 2021.
+His fourth mixtape, Trench Baby 2, was released on November 12, 2021.
 The mixtape contained songs featuring EST Gee, Mook6340, Benny The Butcher, Luh Kel, and Sean Kingston.